 The town is small, so a short walk is enough to walk through it.
 You will find numerous pubs and restaurants.
 Unfortunately, the place is not cheap.

-Day 5 Colorado Road Trip – North Rim of Black Canyon of the Gunnison National Park
+Day 5 Colorado Road Trip Itinerary – North Rim of Black Canyon of the Gunnison National Park

 Like the Grand Canyon in Arizona, the Black Canyon of the Gunnison National Park consists of two parts – the North Rim and the South Rim.
 Both are worth seeing.
 But if for any reason you have to choose only one, the southern part will be more representative.
 We recommend both in our Colorado itinerary.
 You can do this by following our tips.
-We split our visit into two parts, between we also visit Grand Junction area.
+We split our visit into two parts, between we also visit the Grand Junction area.
+You can also check our detailed guide to Black Canyon of the Gunnison National Park, with the best things to do and lots of tips.

 North Rim Road Drive

 Most important is to know that North Rim Road is closed to vehicles in winter.
-Is open from mid-April to mid-October only.
+It is open from mid-April to mid-October only.
 It’s a gravel road and a more remote area.
 Less crowded than South Rim.

 Start your drive from North Rim Ranger Station.
 Nearby is North Rim Campground – from here you have one of the best viewpoints – Chasm View.
 A short and easy hike leads to Chasm View.